How to Dry Sourdough Starter (and Other Storage Methods)

-Depending on how long it has been refrigerated, a refrigerated sourdough starter may require an additional 2-3 regular feedings at room temperature before it has resumed regular activity levels and is strong enough for baking sourdough bread.
+Depending on how long it has been refrigerated, a refrigerated sourdough starter may require an additional 2 to 3 regular feedings at room temperature before it has resumed regular activity levels and is strong enough for baking sourdough bread or sourdough pizza.

 If you’re looking for additional sourdough baking resources, be sure to check out the following:

 - How to Revive Dry Sourdough Starter

 - Artisan Sourdough Bread Recipe + Step-By-Step YouTube Video

 - Kalamata and Castelvetrano Sourdough Recipe

 - Sourdough Pizza Dough